 Sky Tower, Queen Street Lights and Vector Lights for Matariki Festival 2021

 You're now coming to the completion of your art and light trail for Matariki - but that's not before taking a moment or two to marvel in two of Auckland's greatest landmarks - our Sky Tower and the Harbour Bridge!
 Sky Tower will be lit to celebrate the rising of Matariki on July 2 in the colours of sunrise, and from July 3 to July 9, it will reflect the colours of the night sky.
 On 10 July, it will conclude the rising phase with the colours of the sunset.
-Head up and view the stars from the highest point in New Zealand - which also makes for a great place to view Vector Lights on Auckland’s iconic Harbour Bridge.

-Vector Lights for Matariki Festival 2021 is a creative new light show, shining on the weekends of 19-20 and 25-27 June, 2-3 and 9-11 July.
+Vector Lights for Matariki Festival 2021 is a creative new light show on the Harbour Bridge, shining on the weekends of 19-20 and 25-27 June, 2-3 and 9-11 July.
 This year, enjoy a story of the festival’s iwi manaaki (host iwi), Ngāti Whātua Ōrākei, and their migration to Tāmaki Makaurau.
 The light show portrays the pepeha (tribal lineage) origins of Ngāti Whātua Ōrākei, who came from beyond Nukuroa (Aotearoa) in Wairotī and Wairotā.
 The lightshow portrays the pepeha (tribal lineage) origins of the iwi, who travelled from the islands in a waka hourua (double hulled canoe) and made landfall in Aotearoa.
 The show runs for 5 mins and plays every half hour from 6pm until midnight.
 Vector Lights on Auckland Harbour Bridge is a smart energy partnership between Vector and Auckland Council.
 Part of Matariki Festival 2021.

 Queen Street Lights will also turn a warm orange and blue hue during Matariki Taimoana.